RascalTwo/VideoSubImageSearch/README.md

 > graphic that's used whenever the entry title is on screen, but as you can see the program
 > can be customized to search for any subimage within any YouTube video.

-## Dependencies

-- Python 2.7+
-- youtube-dl
-- opencv

-## Options

-Every image within the `needles` folder is a subimage to search for, so you can add as many as you like.

 ## Usage

 ### CLI